TheMelodyOfCode/Onlineschool/README.md

 Now, Create a folder called onlineschool and put the project in that folder.

 After you've done that, go and find the folder connections and then the file ConToMySQL.php.
-Here you need to put your DB username and password into function conToMySQL1.
+Here you need to put the name of the DB onlineschool and your DB username and password into the function conToMySQL1.
 Normally the pw and username would NOT be in plain text but since it's a local installation for testing that's no problem.

 **That's it!
 You good to go.**